enriquebv/generative-ai-for-beginners-javascript/00-course-setup/README.md

 Remember to [activate Deno](https://docs.deno.com/runtime/manual/references/vscode_deno/#deno-enabling-a-workspace).

 > **Note**: Once you clone and open the directory in VS Code, it will automatically suggest you to install Deno extensions.
-You would also have to install miniconda as described above.

 ### Using Jupyter in the Browser